 Floors can become uneven over time because new houses move and old houses also move.
 So, you might find that your concrete floor is not level.
-Or maybe you are going to lay tiles, laminate flooring or a new carpet and want a level floor.
+Or maybe you are going to lay tiles, laminate flooring or a new carpet and want a level floor to walk over.

-This article will explain the process of levelling a concrete floor and give you some pointers to think about before choosing which method to use!
+This article will explain the process of levelling a concrete floor using a levelling compound or concrete and give you some pointers to think about before choosing which method to use.

 What you DO NOT want to do when levelling a concrete floor is use an inferior cement/concrete mix and end up with cracks and have to rip up your levelled floor because the mixture failed once set!